 He was sold to Atleti in 1999 before returning to England with Chelsea.

-The man who topped the list for 20 years, Rio Ferdinand, now features third on this list.
+The man who topped this list for 20 years, Rio Ferdinand, now features in third place.
 The English defender had been signed from boyhood club West Ham just two years prior, but his performances for Leeds caught the eye of Sir Alex Ferguson and Man Utd.